UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 ## Overview

-The UKCloud Azure Stack Hub portal allows you to resize virtual machine (VM) disks.
+The UKCloud Azure Stack Hub portal enables you to resize virtual machine (VM) disks.
 This article shows you how to resize disks that are mounted to a VM, and will work for both managed and unmanaged disks.

 ### Intended audience